SatelCreative/docker-python-base/README.md

 The folder structure and commands provide the standard framework for development and deployment to production of the app.

+## Developing

+There is a `dev.sh` script included that builds both docker images and runs one of 3 cases based on the parameter you pass in:
+1. `./dev.sh validate` runs the validation scripts (validatecodeonce)
+2. `./dev.sh run` runs the main application.
+3. `./dev.sh cli` drops you into the cli for the image

 ## Migration to version 4

 The version 4 comes with significant changes: